Next month, I’ll be taking on a project where I design a video tutorial series. Check out the blog post for more information here.

 My Planner / Notebook

 - Sometimes I have an idea or I need to remember some information and I don’t have access to my phone.
 I keep a pen and notebook in my bag at all times.
 This is just in case I ever have a fleeting thought about how I could go about a certain aspect of my project.

 - My notebook is also useful because sometimes I get tired of using computers, and I want to go outside and do some work.
 I’ll bring my work to the notebook and later on I’ll transcribe into onto a computer.

-My project management strategy helps me regulate my stress and make progress reaching my goals.
+My project management strategy helps me regulate my mental energy, make progress in reaching my goals, and produce actionable possibilities.